 Ensure the tallow you buy is from a pasture-raised operation with established and transparent animal raising processes, as well as rigorous antibiotic and steroid standards.
 When looking at the tallow, the texture and color should be consistent.
 Color can range from pure white to yellow, depending on the age and diet of the cattle.

 How to Make Beef Tallow At Home from Trim or Suet

 Commercially made, shelf-stable tallow is typically made from suet (the soft fat surrounding the kidneys of the animal) due to its slightly higher smoke point and the density of nutrients.
 You can occasionally find suet in stores, but you can also make your very own beef tallow at home from simple trimmings.
 Making beef tallow is actually ridiculously simple, but it can take a lot of time and effort to build up a stash of fat to render from if you can't find suet.

 The first step is to start trimming.
 Cut fat trim off of steaks, chuck roasts, really any cut of beef you can (except brisket, because the fat cap is very important for brisket).
 Make sure the beef you’re using to cut trim from is well raised.
 Keep your trimming in a bag in the freezer.
 (A quart size bag of fat trimming makes about one jar of tallow.)

-When you’ve got enough fat saved up, get ready to render!
+When you’ve got enough fat saved up, or are able to get ahold of suet, get ready to render!
 Cut your frozen fat pieces up fairly small, or use a food processor.
 You can leave it in large chunks, but rendering will likely take longer.

 Check every hour or so to see how it’s progressing.
 When there is a large amount of golden liquid in the pot and very few chunks left, remove from heat.